Pratik-Khose/VCT-Hackathon-Esports-Manager-Challenge/README.md

 ### **Overview:**

-We have developed ValorScout, an AI-powered digital assistant designed to assist VALORANT esports team managers in scouting, recruiting, and assembling optimal team compositions.
+We have developed an AI-powered digital assistant designed to assist VALORANT esports team managers in scouting, recruiting, and assembling optimal team compositions.
 This assistant leverages Amazon Bedrock's capabilities, particularly its support for large language models (LLMs), to analyze player data and provide actionable insights that help in decision-making.
 The project focuses on streamlining the process of building effective VALORANT teams by using advanced AI techniques for analyzing and interpreting esports data.

 Our solution includes a conversational chatbot interface built with Streamlit, allowing easy and interactive queries, providing real-time answers, and suggesting team configurations based on various factors like player strengths, roles, and synergy between players.
 We also integrated LLM fine-tuning techniques to make the assistant highly specific and efficient for the VALORANT esports domain.